 What Is a Sprain?

 It’s helpful to learn just what a sprain is in order to understand why it’s dangerous and how it’s treated.
-Sprain is a general term for a damaged ligament—a tough, fibrous piece of tissue that attaches muscle to bone.
+Sprain is a general term for a damaged ligament—a tough, fibrous piece of tissue that connects bones to each other.
 Sprains can range from a mild stretching of the ligament to a complete tear.

 In the ankle, the most often sprained ligaments are the lateral ligaments on the outside of the ankle.
 These ligaments get damaged when the ankle rolls so that the outside of the foot touches the ground.
 This can happen for many reasons, including sports, the shoes people wear, even just stepping wrong, which is why sprained ankles are so common.